UlysseusCitiesMD

 – Smart Grids and Renewable Energy Production and Integration (compulsory module):

-• Operation and Optimization of the Smart Grid
+• Optimal Operation of Smart Grids

 S2